Search for lepton-flavor violating decays of the Higgs boson in the $\mu\tau$ and e$\tau$ final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The jet energy scale is affected by several sources, and its uncertainty is evaluated as a function of \pt and $\eta$.
 The jet energy scale's effect is propagated to the BDT discriminant and varies from 3--20\%~\cite{Khachatryan:2016kdb}.
 The uncertainties in jet energy resolution are also taken into account and mostly impact the \mjj-defined categories.
 The jets with $\pt<10\GeV$ fall under unclustered energy.
 The unclustered energy scale is considered independently for charged particles, neutral hadrons, photons, and very forward particles, that affect both the distributions and the total yields and are treated as uncorrelated.
 The efficiency to classify a jet as {\cPqb}-tagged is different in data and simulation, and scale factors that depend on jet \pt are used to correct the simulation.
 The uncertainties in the measured values of these scale factors are taken as sources of systematic uncertainties.

 The uncertainties in the reconstruction of electrons and muons, along with their isolation criteria, are measured using the tag-and-probe method in data in \Zee and \Zmm events and sum up to about 2\%~\cite{Chatrchyan:2012xi, Khachatryan:2015hwa, Khachatryan:2015dfa}.
 The uncertainty in the measurement of the muon momentum scale is in the range 0.4--2.7\% for different \aeta ranges, while for the electron momentum scale, it is less than 1\%.
 The selection of events using electron- and muon-based triggers results in an additional 2\% uncertainty in the yield of simulated processes.
 In the \ehad channel, an additional 5\% uncertainty is associated with using the trigger requiring the presence of both an electron and \tauh in 2017 and 2018.
-The uncertainties related to the lepton identification, momentum scale, and triggering are treated as correlated between the three years.
+The uncertainties related to the lepton identification and momentum scale are treated as correlated between the three years, while the uncertainties related to the triggering are treated as uncorrelated.

 The misidentification rates in the \ehad and \muhad final states are parameterized using a linear function dependent on \tauh \pt, where two uncertainties are ascribed per fit function.
-The normalization uncertainties in the estimates of the misidentified lepton backgrounds ($\text{jet}\to\tauh,\PGm,\Pe$) from data are taken from the VR, as described in Section~\ref{sec:bkgEstimation}.
-Additional uncertainty is estimated for the misidentified lepton background in the \PW boson enriched VR.
+The normalization uncertainties in the estimates of the misidentified lepton backgrounds ($\text{jet}\to\tauh,\PGm,\Pe$) from data are taken from the VR, which is defined orthogonally to the SR. Additional uncertainty is estimated for the misidentified lepton background in the \PW boson enriched VR.
 It is parameterized as a function of \dphimmet for the \muhad channel and as a function of \dphiemet for the \ehad channel.
 Discriminants with different signal-to-background ratios are used to differentiate \tauh against electrons and muons, which entails an additional 3\% uncertainty for the \ehad channel.

 The misidentified lepton background in the \emu and \mue final states is affected by different uncertainties.
 The statistical uncertainties arising from both fits of the extrapolation factors as a function of the lepton \pt and the spatial separation between electron and muon are taken into account.
 The uncertainty in extrapolation factors resulting from inverting the muon isolation is taken into account.
 These uncertainties have a combined effect of about 20\% on the normalization.
 The dominant source of uncertainty in the simulated background processes, \Zee, \Zmm, \Ztt, \PW{}\PW, \PZ{}\PZ, $\PW\Pgg$, \ttbar, and single top quark production is the measurement of the cross section for these processes and is treated as correlated between the three years.